Identifying Financial Abuse in a Marriage

 When people think of spousal abuse, their minds automatically turn to physical and verbal abuse.
 However, abuse can come in many forms, and some forms are more difficult to identify than others.
 Financial abuse falls into this category.

 Victims of financial abuse are not always immediately aware of the abuse that is being perpetrated by their spouse.
 In order to cast a light on this all-too-common form of abuse, we have decided to compile a few signs and “red flags” to look out for.
-As always, if you’re looking for more information, remember that the reputable attorneys at the Law Offices of James P. White are standing by to assist.
+As always, if you’re looking for more information, remember that the reputable attorneys at the White Oak Law are standing by to assist.

 Financial Abuse is More than Just Being Thrifty